-The verification of the students' preparation will take the form of a written test, followed by an oral exam.

-The written test will consist of open-ended and/or multiple-choice questions.
-The mark is given in thirtieths.
-For each correct answer, 1 point will be assigned.
+The final exam will consist of a written test followed by an oral exam.
+The written test will consist of 30 questions with multiple-choice and/or open-ended answers.
+For each correct answer 1 point will be assigned.
 For every wrong or missing answer 0 points will be assigned.
-In order to pass the written test and to be admitted to the oral test, a score of 15 or more is required.
+The final score of the written test will be given by the sum of the scores of each correct answer and will be calculated in thirtieths.
+To access the oral exam the student must answer at least half of the questions correctly, corresponding to a score of 15 points.